luapower/luapower-all/bundle.md

 Compression also adds up to the exe's loading time.

-## Licensing restrictions
+## LGPL compliance

 Some libraries in luapower are LGPL (check the package table on the homepage to see which).
-LGPL does not allow static linking on closed-source projects.
-IANAL, but because a bundled executable will always load the dynamic version of a bundled library if one is found in the directory of the exe, it could be argued that the behavior complies with the intention of LGPL to provide a way for the user to switch the said library.
+LGPL does not normally allow static linking on closed-source projects, but because a bundled executable will always load the dynamic version of a bundled library if one is found in the directory of the exe, this behavior complies with the requirement of LGPL to provide a way for the end-user to use the app with a different version of the LGPL library.